-John Cannon Few was born in Anderson in 1963.
+John Cannon Few was born in Anderson, South Carolina.
 He grew up in Greenwood, and graduated from Greenwood High School in 1981.
 He attended college at Duke University, where he served as Duke's athletic mascot - the Blue Devil - during his junior year.
-John graduated from Duke in 1985 with a Bachelor of Arts degree in English and Economics.
+John graduated from Duke in 1985 with an A.B. degree in English and Economics.

 John went on to attend the University of South Carolina School of Law, where he was a member of The Order of Wig and Robe and The Order of the Coif.
 He also served as Student Works Editor of the South Carolina Law Review.
 He received his Juris Doctor degree in 1988.

 John began his legal career as law clerk to The Honorable G. Ross Anderson, Jr., United States District Judge.
-He practiced law in Greenville from 1989 until 2000, and is admitted to practice in South Carolina, the United States District Court for the District of South Carolina, the United States Court of Appeals for the Fourth Circuit, and the United States Supreme Court.
+He practiced law in Greenville from 1989 until 2000, and is admitted to practice in South Carolina, the United States District Court for the District of South Carolina, the United States Court of Appeals for the Fourth Circuit, and the Supreme Court of the United States.
 John served as a trial judge on the Circuit Court of South Carolina from July 2000 until February 2010.
 He then became the Chief Judge of the South Carolina Court of Appeals, a position he held until February 2016.
-John was elected as a Justice on the Supreme Court of South Carolina on February 3, 2016, and he was sworn in on February 9, 2016.
+John was sworn in as a Justice on the Supreme Court of South Carolina on February 9, 2016.

 John is a frequent public speaker.
 In 1996, he gave a speech entitled "Citizen Participation in the Legal System," for which he was awarded first place in the American Bar Association's nationwide Edward R. Finch Law Day speech contest.
 Since then he has given numerous speeches to bar associations and civic groups throughout the country.
 In December 2012, he delivered the commencement speech, entitled "What it Means to be a Lawyer," to the graduates of the Charleston School of Law.
 In April 2016, he delivered the commencement speech to Lander University.
 His most frequent speech is entitled "The Courage of a Lawyer," which he has delivered to lawyers' groups in South Carolina, North Carolina, Georgia, Florida, Arizona, and California.
 John wrote an article based on the speech that appeared under the same name in the Winter 2013 edition of the ABA's "Litigation" journal.

-John is a Fellow in Liberty Fellowship, and as a part of Liberty Fellowship is currently undergoing moderator training through The Aspen Institute.
+John is a Fellow in Liberty Fellowship, and as a part of Liberty Fellowship is a member of the moderator corps at The Aspen Institute.
 John completed the Diversity Leaders Initiative through The Riley Institute at Furman University in 2010.
 In December 2012, the Charleston School of Law awarded him an honorary Doctor of Laws degree.

-John's daughter Reed is a 2012 graduate of Duke University.
-Reed works for Convatec, a global medical products and technologies company, where she serves as Senior Manager for Market Access for North and South America.
-She lives in the West Village of Manhattan.
-John's daughter Anna is a 2016 graduate, cum laude, of Clemson University Calhoun Honors College.
-Anna will be living and working in Denver.
-His son Cannon is a freshman at Boston College.
+John has three children.
+His daughter Reed is a 2012 graduate of Duke University with a B.S. in Economics.
+Reed works for Concerto HealthAI, a platform technology company focused on applications of artificial intelligence to oncology.
+She lives in the Williamsburg neighborhood of Brooklyn.
+John's daughter Anna is a 2016 graduate of Clemson University Calhoun Honors College with a B.S. in Nursing.
+Anna lives in Denver where she works as a registered nurse at Rose Medical Center.
+His son Cannon is a senior at Boston College majoring in English.
+He is also a recording artist performing under the name "Cannon."
 John is the son of J. Kendall Few of Greenville, and Belva Beasley Few of Greenwood.